Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 With regard to arbitral awards, Turkey is party to the New York Convention.
 It follows that arbitral awards rendered in a country that is party to the convention can be enforced in Turkey, provided that the relevant criteria set out in the convention are satisfied.

-That said, foreign court judgments or arbitral awards enforced must not be in breach of the Turkish public policy and they must not pertain to a subject on which Turkish courts statutorily have exclusive jurisdiction, such as matters pertaining to immovable properties in Turkey.
+That said, foreign court judgments or arbitral awards enforced must not be in breach of the Turkish public policy and they must not pertain to a subject on which Turkish courts statutorily have exclusive jurisdiction.

 What regime governs the imposition of security measures on ships and in port facilities?